spoo-bar/cosmy-wasmy/README.md

 * Execute

-    * Input the JSON request tx data and select the smart contract as well as the wallet account from the above view to sign and broadcast the transaction and the response/err will be output The historical txs are also stored and can be accessed by Show Cosmwasm History command for easy re-execution.
+    * Input the JSON request tx data and select the smart contract as well as the wallet account from the above view to sign and broadcast the transaction and the response/err will be output.
+You can also send any funds from your wallet for the msg execution as well.
+The historical txs are also stored and can be accessed by `Show Cosmwasm History `command for easy re-execution.

     * OR, Open a JSON file, and click on the `Execute Tx` button.